-These charts were built in 2004 by Eric Armstrong with voicing by Paul Meier, and require Flash to work.
-Now in 2020, most browsers are deprecating Flash, so they will soon stop working for most people.
-I am exploring using a technology called Ruffle.rs, an emulator written in the Rust scripting language, to allow people to see the Flash animations without actually using Flash.
+These charts were built in 2004 by Eric Armstrong with voicing by Paul Meier, and were made using Adobe's Flash technology.
+Now in 2021, Adobe has deprecated Flash, so no longer works for most people.
+However, I am using a technology called Ruffle.rs, an emulator written in the Rust scripting language, to allow users to see the Flash animations without actually using Flash.

 Note that the chart lives on in another form via Paul Meier’s IPA app for the iPhone, available here: https://apps.apple.com/ca/app/interactive-ipa/id873308318 .
 The Android version is available here: https://play.google.com/store/apps/details?id=com.paulmeier.InteractiveIPA

 You will see a large orange "Play" button below.
 Click on it to make the chart work.
 These charts will link you to a Flash animation

 of the sounds and names of the IPA symbols that you'll be able to access through Ruffle.rs.
 The consonant

 chart, because it has so many sounds/symbols is large (1.8 MB),

 while the vowel chart is quite small and

 The complete IPA is now available.
 IPA Chart, www.internationalphoneticassociation.org/content/ipa-chart, available under a Creative Commons Attribution-Sharealike 3.0 Unported License.
 Copyright © 2018 International Phonetic Association.